kek-dev/LADestroyer/README.md

 # LA Destroyer

-Reverse engineering and C++ educational project (game hack) All strings and addresses were spoofed for security reasons
+Reverse engineering and C++ educational project (game hack).
+All strings and addresses were spoofed for security reasons

 ## Example of achieved results:
   * Camera modification https://youtu.be/eX4KenDKxlg